Birthdate: 29 March 1991

 Like many strikers Fabio Borini has his own special way of celebrating a goal he has scored.
 His trademark of drawing his hand across his mouth to signify a dagger between his teeth comes from an Italian saying.
 The man himself explains: “When you want to achieve something so badly that you are angry to achieve your goals, you put the knife between your teeth.
 That’s what I was trying to do by putting the side of my hand in my mouth.”
 Borini was in Italy’s 23-man Euro 2012 squad but was one of only two outfield players not to see any action.
 After a short break following the end of the championships, he was able to join up with his new teammates on Liverpool’s North American tour.
 He can play on either the left and right flank as well as up front and will deliver steely determination to Liverpool's cause serving as a direct replacement for Dirk Kuyt who departed to Turkey.
 Liverpool supporters saw his ‘dagger celebration’ as early as in his home debut, against Gomel in the Europa League, but Borini's hopes were dashed when he broke a bone in his foot and was sidelined until January 2013.
 "It was extremely frustrating because in the last three years I have got injured for three months every year in October.
 I haven't played a full season yet because of those injuries, but I hope they'll stop.
 It's just been bad luck and nothing about me.
 They've been different injuries each time."

 Considered surplus to requirements at Liverpool during the summer of 2013, Borini was sent on a season-long loan to Sunderland where, perhaps surprisingly, he became a real crowd-favourite, so much so that he was given the club's "Young Player of the Year" award.
 He endeared himself to his new fan-base by scoring the winning goal in the Tyne-Wear derby against Newcastle United at the end of October.
-He added six more Premier League goals by the end of the season, including the goal that ended Jose Mourinho's long unbeaten run at Stamford Bridge for a league match.
-Borini was also prominent in the League Cup competition, scoring against Chelsea in the 5th round and against Manchester United in the first leg of the semi-final at the Stadium of Light.
+He added six more Premier League goals by the end of the season, including the goal that ended Jose Mourinho's long unbeaten run at Stamford Bridge in the league.
+Borini was also prominent in the League Cup, scoring against Chelsea in the 5th round and against Manchester United in the first leg of the semi-final at the Stadium of Light.
 He also opened the scoring in the Wembley final against Manchester City but City recovered to win the trophy by three goals to one.
-At one point seven points adrift of safety, Sunderland recovered to retain their Prenier League status and Borini certainly played a big part in that.
-He returned to Liverpool as soon as the 2013/14 Premier League season ended and was included in the squad that played a post-season friendly against Shamrock Rovers in Dublin three days later.
-Although he spent a lot of 2012/13 injured perhaps his success at Sunderland means that Liverpool manager Brendan Rodgers sees a future for him at Liverpool after all.
+Once seven points adrift of safety, Sunderland recovered to retain their Premier League status and Borini certainly played a big part in that.